-Spread over 184 acres, the Eastern campus is divided into three areas: South Campus, North Campus, and the University Sports Complex.
-The South Campus is the historic part of the University and features Burr and Noble residence halls as well as Shafer Hall, which has been converted into a residence hall.
-North Campus, the newer part of the University, is home to the J. Eugene Smith Library, Wickware Planetarium, the Student Center, the Sports Center and the Communication Building, which houses the campus radio and television stations.
-North Campus also features Webb Hall, a classroom building that features state-of-the-art computer labs and classroom technology, media resources and interactive learning systems.
-The Science Building opened in fall 2008, and the new Fine Arts Instructional Center opened in January 2016.
+Spread over 184 acres, the Eastern campus is divided into three areas: South Campus, North Campus, and the University Sports Complex in Mansfield.
+The South Campus is the historic part of the University and features Burr and Noble residence halls as well as Shafer Hall, which is being converted into a residence hall and is slated to reopen in 2018.
+North Campus, the newest part of the University, is home to the J. Eugene Smith Library, Wickware Planetarium, the Student Center, the Sports Center and the Media Building, which houses the campus radio and television stations.
+North Campus also features Webb Hall, a classroom building that features state-of-the-art computer technology, media resources and interactive learning systems.
+The Science Building opened in fall 2008, and the news Fine Arts Instructional Center opened in January 2016.
 In addition, North Campus is home to several residence halls, including the Occum Hall apartments and the North and South Residential Villages.
-The Administration Building is centrally located adjacent to Wood Support Services Center.
-The Sports Complex to the north features a turf track and field, the baseball stadium, a softball field, intramural fields and locker facilities.
+The Administration Building is centrally located adjacent to Wood Support Services Center on North Campus.
+The Sports Complex in Mansfield features a turf track and field, the baseball stadium, a softball field, intramural fields and locker facilities.

-Eastern Connecticut State University is accredited by the New England Commission on Higher Education.
+Eastern Connecticut State University is accredited by the New England Commission of Higher Education.